As investing in leaders is essential for fostering greater agility in your firm, which training methods are now seen as most effective?

-This combination means there is a more compelling reason to invest in emerging leaders, Penelope Cottrill, principle of management consulting and leadership development firm Nous Group
+This combination means there is a more compelling reason to invest in emerging leaders, Penelope Cottrill, principle of management consulting and leadership development firm Nous Group, said.

 Traditional leadership development programs are not always viable however, as it is difficult to maintain the relevance of the offered program in today’s fast-moving business environment, she added.
 There is also a greater reluctance to take leaders away from their regular work for professional development.

 “Development today means providing people with opportunities to learn from their work, rather than needing to be taken away from it,” Cottrill said.

 She continued saying that firms are increasingly looking to the following two methods when helping emerging leaders learn on the job.

 “The concept of leader as teacher is not new but we are seeing it manifested in some new and interesting ways.”

 Firstly, this can be role-modelled from the top, she said.
 For instance, the CEO could address his or her top leaders and teach them how they are expected to communicate with the workforce.

 The other option is a centrally designed program which is locally delivered by leaders.
 These blended learning programs can be delivered across different locales using technology, Cottrill said.

 “These programs blend rich educational content online and on demand; directed inquiry processes like observation, practice and reflection; and leader-led conversations in which leaders facilitate learning rather than ‘teach’.”

 Emerging leaders can also progress by developing their own opportunities within their daily routines, she said.
 They can experiment and practise their way into leadership, picking up practical skills rather than solely covering theoretical knowledge.